LyfeOnEdge/unofficial-appstore/README.md

 ***

+# Credits:
+ - vgmoose, pwscind, and the 4TU team
+ - sudotoph, guts for testing

 #### Want to contribute?
 Have ideas?
 Questions?
 Great!
 You can find me here:
 **[4TU](https://discord.gg/5AnDNr)**

-# Credits:
- - vgmoose, pwscind, and the 4TU team
- - sudotoph for testing